 Different types of workers

 Under auto enrolment law, workers are split into 3 different groups depending on how much they earn and their age.
 The groups are:

 - non-eligible jobholders

 - entitled workers.

-Eligible jobholders are workers who (a) earn more than the minimum earnings threshold, (b) are aged between 22 and state pension age and (c) who work in the UK.
+‘Eligible jobholders’ are workers who earn more than the minimum earnings threshold, are between 22 and state pension age, and work in the UK.

-Entitled workers are not auto-enroled into the LGPS, but can make an election to join the scheme.
+‘Entitled workers’ are not automatically brought into the LGPS, but can choose to join the scheme.

-- you have given notice of your resignation or retirement, or you been given notice of dismissal
+- you have given notice of your resignation or retirement, or you have been given notice of dismissal